bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 In the next stage of the strategy we come up with a first solution.
 You want to solve the problem, even if it's not a good approach.
 This is the brute force approach.

 This approach does not have to be clever or elegant.
 But you want to make sure that you've got a correct solution.

+If you're stuck, vocalize your thoughts on where exactly you're stuck and maybe ask the interviewer something like "This approach should work right?".

+Usually, they'll guide you the right way.
+If the interviewers rule out an approach for the presented problem, follow the instructions and try something different.

+When given hints, make sure you respond well and demonstrate your ability to work with others.
+Being able to respond to a hint is mostly seen as a positive signal.

 **Step 4 : Test Your Solution**